-4) SECURING THE PANELS IN PLACE
+SECURING THE PANELS IN PLACE

 To secure the panels to the softwood strip we recommend using Velcro (or similar).
 This is secured to the softwood strip and the back edge of the panel and you simply push the panel(s) into place.
-You will need approx. 1 metre of Velcro and this can be self adhesive or plain.
-The plain Velcro can be tacked into position using flat headed tacks or nails.
+The Velcro can be plain or adhesive.
+Plain Velcro can be tacked into position using flat-headed tacks or nails.